 Click on Printers.

-Here you can manually add a new printer or search your network for Wi-Fi printers.
-This works for Cloud Print-ready and local devices.
+- Here you can manually add a new printer or search your network for Wi-Fi printers.

 How to print from a Chromebook

-Printing the document is easy, and the methodology hasn't changed since before native printing was added to Chrome OS.
+Printing the document is easy, and the methodology hasn't changed since before Google added native printing to Chrome OS.